Bonner 'knew reign was over' after Armagh loss

 After Covid arrived in early 2020, Donegal seemed the team best equipped to perhaps end Dublin's then long dominance at All-Ireland level.

-Donegal's demolition of Armagh in the Ulster semi-final in November 2020 seemed certain to be followed by a third successive provincial title but a week later, Bonner's side imploded against a ravenous Cavan side and in truth, have never looked the same since.
+Donegal's demolition of Armagh in the Ulster semi-final in November 2020 seemed certain to be followed by a third successive provincial title but a week later, Bonner's side imploded against a ravenous Cavan side and in truth, never looked the same since.

 With their self-belief apparently shaken, Donegal have been unconvincing for the most part over the past 20 months - despite retaining their Division One status.